Nitya-nama/airtribe-hackathon/README.md

 # Merchant Payment Insights Dashboard

 This project provides a web-based dashboard for merchants to gain quick, conversational insights into their payment data using a natural language interface.
-Leveraging a Flask backend for data processing and integration with the OpenAI API for intelligent responses, it allows users to ask questions about transactions, refunds, and performance, receiving data-backed answers and visualizations.
+Leveraging a Flask backend for data processing and integration with xAI's Grok API for intelligent responses, it allows users to ask questions about transactions, refunds, and performance, receiving data-backed answers and visualizations.

 ## ✨ Features